Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Previous Fundamental Results

 \begin{thm} There exists a unique solution $\mathbf{u}(t)\in C^1(\Rset;L^2(I))$ to the IVP of \eqref{eqn:csys} with

 Moreover, the solution depends continuously on $g$. \end{thm}

-We next consider the IVP of the CKM \eqref{eqn:dsys} and discuss the convergence of solutions in \eqref{eqn:dsys} to those in the CL \eqref{eqn:csys}.
-Since the right-hand side of \eqref{eqn:dsys} is Lipschitz continuous in $u_i^n$, $i\in[n]$, we see by a fundamental result of ordinary differential equations (ODEs) (e.g., Theorem~2.1 of Chapter~1 of \cite{CL55}) that the IVP of \eqref{eqn:dsys} has a unique solution.
-Given a solution $u_n(t)=(u_1^n(t), u_2^n(t), \ldots, u_n^n(t))$ to the IVP of the CKM \eqref{eqn:dsys}, we define an $L^2(I)$-valued function $\mathbf{u}_n:\Rset\to L^2(I)$ as
+We next state a theorem concerning the convergence of solutions of the CKM \eqref{eqn:dsys} to those of the CL \eqref{eqn:csys}.
+The vector field of \eqref{eqn:dsys} is Lipschitz continuous with respect to the variables $u_i^n$, $i\in[n]$.
+Hence, by a standard result of ordinary differential equations (see, e.g., Theorem~2.1 of Chapter~1 of \cite{CL55}), the IVP of the CKM \eqref{eqn:dsys} admits a unique solution.
+Let